XanaduAI/flamingpy/README.md

 ```

 The first command installs and compiles the dependencies of FT-Stack while the second install extra dependencies for testing purposes.
 If you encountered a CMake error, you may need to (re-)install it through `conda install cmake` before re-attempting the above.
-For more detailed instructions and recommendations, including how to configure your environments, compilers and resolve errors, see our Frequently Encountered Errors in the documentation [coming soon].
+For more detailed instructions and recommendations, including how to configure your environments, compilers and resolve errors, see our Frequently Encountered Errors page in the documentation [coming soon].

 ## Getting started ad basic usage